-The register of concept notes/proposals should contain the following information:
+The register of proposals received should contain the following information:

-- the registration number of the concept note / proposal
+- the registration number of the proposal;

-- the date of submission
+- the date of submission:

 - the lead applicant's name and address.

 For each proposal:

 - the original is kept safely in the archives of the contracting authority; - copies are distributed to the evaluators and, where applicable, to the assessors.